-You won't have the problems you can experience with real life pets.
-They will not cause a ruckus, which means no unnecessary drama with your housemates or loved ones.
+You won't have the problems you can experience with real-life pets.
+They will not cause a stir, which means no unnecessary drama with your housemates or loved ones.
 You don't have to worry about pet-related accidents or chewed footwear.
 You don't have to spend on food, injections, vet checkups, microchips, or spay/neuter operations.

 All you need to do is shower them with attention and non-stop cuddles.
 In return, they will provide you with constant companionship and love.